Chris Hughes: The New Republic

 In March 2012, Hughes purchased a majority stake in The New Republic magazine.
 He became the publisher and executive chairman and also served as editor-in-chief of the magazine.
 In December 2014, shortly after the magazine's centennial celebration, editor Franklin Foer and literary editor Leon Wieseltier were "driven out," and dozens of other staff and contributing editors resigned after a new chief executive, Guy Vidra, a former Yahoo! employee, described the new direction of the magazine as a "vertically integrated digital media company."
 The magazine was forced to cancel its upcoming issue due to the staff departures.

 The magazine was not profitable during Hughes' tenure.
 On January 11, 2016, Hughes put The New Republic up for sale, saying he had "underestimated the difficulty of transitioning an old and traditional institution into a digital media company in today's quickly evolving climate."
 Hughes' ownership of The New Republic was described by The New York Times as a "vanity project."
 He sold the magazine on February 26, 2016, to Oregon publisher Win McCormack.

 Other activities

 Hughes co-founded the Economic Security Project in 2016.
 In 2018, he published Fair Shot: Rethinking Inequality and How We Earn.
 In 2025, he published Marketcrafters: The 100-Year Struggle to Shape the American Economy.

 In May 2019, he published an op-ed in the New York Times, calling for the break-up of Facebook and government regulation of content on it; in June of the same year, he criticized the Facebook decision to launch Libra (which was later renamed Diem), saying that the cryptocurrency "would shift power into the wrong hands if, at least, the coin be modestly successful".
+He is completing his PhD in business ethics at the Wharton School of Economics at the University of Pennsylvania.
+He publishes his thoughts and political commentary on his Substack.